 Conclusion

-Having a mold-related illness is obviously not something that a person plans.
-However, by utilizing the proper protections, forward-thinking, and scientific knowledge you can give yourself a better fighting chance in the event that you were to develop such an illness.
+Having a mold-related illness is not something that a person plans.
+However, by utilizing the proper protections, forward-thinking, and scientific knowledge, you can give yourself a better fighting chance if you develop such an illness.